-I stopped into a shop with vintage Chanel and Louis Vuitton in the window and came across a vintage Lanvin scarf folded on a shelf.
-I toyed with the idea of buying it, but I had a budget in mind for souvenirs.
+During our first trip to the flea market, I stopped into a shop with vintage Chanel and Louis Vuitton in the window.
+A vintage Lanvin scarf folded on a shelf quickly caught my eye.
+It had a delicate floral pattern but the colors were so vibrant.
+I toyed with the idea of buying the scarf, but it was over my souvenir budget.
 My nervousness about bargaining in French probably kept me from buying, too!

-Interior designer Jill Howard also has a scarf hanging in her home framed by Artizom.
-We used it as a background in her branding photos!
+My client interior designer Jill Howard also has a scarf she sourced in Romania hanging above her couch.
+I couldn’t resist using it as a backdrop in her branding photos.